 Today, the Wikwemikong Junior School accommodates students from the Full-Day Kindergarten program to Grade 3.
-There are approximately 15 classrooms in the school with one classroom devoted to the Anishnaabemowin Language Curriculum Department.
-This year we welcome the Wikwemikong Student Success team into our school!
+There are approximately 15 classrooms in the school with one classroom devoted to the Wiikwemkoong Anishinaabemowin Kinoomaagewin Department.
+We are also happy to welcome the Wikwemikong Student Success team back into our school!

-If you walk through our school, which we invite you to do, you will get a sense of cultural pride by the painted murals on the wall, which were left as a legacy and a reminder of our connection with spirit and our identity as Anishinabe people by the late Francis Kagige.
+If you walk through our school, which we invite you to do, you will get a sense of cultural pride by the painted murals on the walls, which were left as a legacy and a reminder of our connection with spirit and our identity as Anishinaabe people by the late Francis Kagige.

 - Early Learning Kindergarten (ELK)

 - Native as a Second Language (NSL) Anishinabemowin